← ResourcesField notes

 At 1am it connected three dots I would never have linked — and that became a meeting.

-That's the heartbeat earning its place on the 20% - spotting the wedge I'd never have seen.
-The economics aren't subtle:
+That's the heartbeat earning its 20%.
+It found an opening I'd never have seen.
+And the maths isn't subtle:

 3 / 8